Amoreg/DeVops---Repos/PROJECT  06/CLIENT.md

 ## Server Processing:

- #### The server receives the client's request and processes it.
+ #### A server process is one that is typically waiting for work.
+When work arrives, BTS restarts the process, which retrieves any state data that it has previously saved.
+Typically, the client invokes the server with a named input event, and sends it some input data in a data-container.The server receives the client's request and processes it.
 For example, if the request is a SELECT query, the server fetches the requested data from the MySQL database.
 If it's an INSERT or UPDATE, the server modifies the data accordingly.

 ## Database Interaction: